Greek Terror Suspects Hear Their Charges

 The suspects on trial _ 18 men and one woman _ include alleged top hit men and the group’s suspected leader, French-born academic Alexandros Giotopoulos.
 If convicted, the suspects face life in prison under anti-terrorism laws bolstered before the 2004 Olympics in Athens.

-But not all the bloodshed claimed by November 17 will be addressed by the court.
+Not all the bloodshed claimed by November 17 will be addressed by the court.
 A 20-year statute of limitations means some acts _ including the slayings of the CIA station chief and two Greek police officials _ will go unpunished.

 Under Greek law, victims and their families can petition to have lawyers question defendants.
 At least 45 foreigners _ more than half Americans _ are expected to use the right.